mamatechafrica/pixshare/README.md

 3. **Photo Display:** Display photos uploaded by users on the platform.

+4. **Collections:** Allow users to create collections or albums and organize their photos into them.
+   - Gems: ActsAsTaggableOn for creating collections or albums.

+## First Iteration

-4. **User Profile:** Allow users to have their profiles with basic information and a list of their uploaded photos.
+5. **User Profile:** Allow users to have their profiles with basic information and a list of their uploaded photos.
    - Gems: Simple_form for form generation.

-5. **Commenting:** Enable users to comment on photos.
+6. **Commenting:** Enable users to comment on photos.
    - Gems: ActsAsCommentable for adding comments to models.

-6. **Basic Search:** Implement a basic search functionality to find photos based on their titles or tags.
+7. **Basic Search:** Implement a basic search functionality to find photos based on their titles or tags.
    - Gems: Ransack for simple search functionality.

-## First Iteration

-1. **Collections:** Allow users to create collections or albums and organize their photos into them.
-   - Gems: ActsAsTaggableOn for creating collections or albums.

 2. **User Follows:** Allow users to follow other users and see their recent uploads.
    - Gems: ActsAsFollower for implementing the following feature.